 It is very important that the system is able to calculate the accrued interests.
 This is especially important for lease agreements where the payment schedule is something other than monthly payments.

 Changes during lease term

-All changes that have an impact into the leases discounted cashflows will trigger a lease change where the discount calculations start all over again.
-There are basically four types of changes increase in term or scope and decrease in term and scope.
-It is very important that you have all these scenarios in your system and that you also understand how to make the different kind of changes.
+All changes that have an impact on the leases discounted cashflows will trigger a lease change where the discount calculations start all over again.
+There are basically four types of changes: increase in term or scope and decrease in term and scope.
+It is very important that you have all these scenarios in your system and that you also understand how to make the different kinds of changes.
 Note that every time you are decreasing your lease you will also have a P&L gain/loss (usually gain) from the difference between the change in liability and asset, your system needs to able produce these figures also.

 Keep track of the history

 Many systems can create new liability and asset values from a change, but keep in mind that you also need to have the historical data readily available.
 It is essential that you are able to run your accounting reports from whatever date in history you wish.

 Audit trail is essential; the system needs to save all changes to your lease agreements and easily create audit trail reports from the system.Audit trail ZenTreasury Leasing (IFRS 16) Module

 It would be very beneficial to have all your lease agreements attached to your lease instrument, so that everything is in one place.